Easy Preschool & Kindergarten Graduation Party Ideas

 Handprint Graduation Craft

-A handprint keepsake is a perfect way to remember kindergarten!
-Give each child a piece of cardstock and have them dip their hands in paint to make a colorful handprint.
-Add the words “Kindergarten Grad!” along with their name and the year.
-If you want to make it extra special, let kids decorate their paper with stickers, glitter, or little drawings.
-Laminate the finished craft so parents can keep it forever.
-You can also turn it into a class poster by combining all the handprints into one big display that says, “Look how much we’ve grown.”
+A handprint keepsake is a perfect way to remember kindergarten.
+The teacher gave each child a piece of paper and had them dip their hands in paint to make a colorful handprint.
+Later, they wrote the word “Kindergarten Grad” along with their name and the year.
+If you want to make it extra special, let students decorate their paper with stickers, glitter, or little drawings.
+Laminate the finished craft to keep it forever.
+You can also turn it into a class poster by combining all the handprints into one big display that says something like, “Look how much we’ve grown.”

 Future Dream Board

-What do the little graduates dream of becoming?
-Let’s find out!
-Give each child a small poster board or sheet of paper and have them draw what they want to be when they grow up.
-They can write or dictate a sentence like, “When I grow up, I want to be a firefighter!”
-Encourage creativity by providing crayons, stickers, and cut-out pictures from magazines.
+Find what the little graduates dream of becoming.
+Give each child a sheet of paper and ask them to draw what they want to be when they grow up.
+Teachers can help them write if they cannot draw.
+You can even let them use stickers and cut-out pictures from magazines.
 After everyone finishes, display the dream boards on a wall for parents to see.
-At the end of the event, kids can take theirs home as a fun reminder of their big dreams.
+After the event, it can be taken home.

 Video Slideshow